diablodale/dp.docs/docs/_max/attributes/decodercolor.md

 attributes [@decodercolor](decodercolor.md), [@opencl](opencl.md), and [@skelcompute](skelcompute.md).
 For example...

-  * Decode color frames on the Intel CPU harware decoder `@decodercolor intelmedia`
+* Decode color frames on integrated Intel GPU `@decodercolor intelmedia`
 * Flip and undistort frames on integrated Intel GPU `@opencl intel`
 * Track skeleton joints on the discrete Nvidia GPU `@skelcompute nvidia`
-  * and the remaining features run on your CPU
+* ...and the remaining features run on your CPU

 I recommend testing to discover which settings meet your needs for hardware, latency, and throughput.
 You can have significant performance improvements! :smile: